Tyler Toffoli: Los Angeles Kings

 On March 16, 2013, Toffoli made his NHL debut in a 5–2 win over the San Jose Sharks.
 Toffoli scored his first career NHL goal on goaltender Mike Smith in his second NHL game in a 4–0 victory over the Phoenix Coyotes on March 18, 2013.
 On April 12, 2013, Toffoli was named the recipient of the AHL's Dudley "Red" Garrett Memorial Award for rookie of the year in the 2012–13 season.
 He scored 28 goals and 20 assists (48 points) in 55 AHL games for Manchester during the season, and upon the announcement, Toffoli led all rookies in goals, short-handed goals (3) and plus-minus (+20).

 Toffoli (background) with Jeff Carter during a Kings game in February 2019.

-On May 8, 2013, Toffoli made his Stanley Cup playoff debut in Game 5 of the Western Conference Quarterfinals against the St. Louis Blues, replacing scratched Keaton Ellerby in the Kings' lineup.
+On May 8, 2013, Toffoli made his Stanley Cup playoff debut in game five of the Western Conference Quarterfinals against the St. Louis Blues, replacing scratched Keaton Ellerby in the Kings' lineup.

 To begin the 2013–14 season, the Kings assigned Toffoli to their AHL team in Manchester.
 On November 9, in his third game since being recalled to the NHL with Manchester linemate Linden Vey, Toffoli scored two goals and one assist in Los Angeles' 5–1 victory over the Vancouver Canucks, the first three-point game of his NHL career.
 Toffoli then contributed another two-goal performance, including the eventual game-winner, against the St. Louis Blues, on December 2 in a 3–2 Kings victory.
 The game-winning goal marked his fourth in 14 games since he had been recalled from the Monarchs.
-Toffoli was a key contributor in the playoffs and would go on the win the Stanley Cup, assisting on Alec Martinez's Stanley Cup winning goal in 2OT of Game 5.
+Toffoli was a key contributor in the playoffs and would go on to win the Stanley Cup, assisting on Alec Martinez's Stanley Cup winning goal in 2OT of game five.

 In the 2014–15 season, Toffoli played a majority of the season with Jeff Carter and Tanner Pearson on a line dubbed "That 70s Line" because all three wore numbers in the 70s.
 During the 2014–15 season, on January 9, 2015, Toffoli was diagnosed with mononucleosis, forcing him to miss six games before rejoining the lineup on January 31 against the Chicago Blackhawks.
 He scored his first career NHL hat-trick on February 12 in the Kings' 5–2 victory over the Calgary Flames.

 During the 2016–17 season, Toffoli suffered a left knee injury, forcing him to miss 19 games.
 He underwent successful surgery on April 25.
 On June 7, 2017, the Kings signed Toffoli to a three-year, $13.8 million extension, with an annual average of $4.6 million.

 On February 15, 2020, Toffoli became the first player in league history to record a hat-trick in an outdoor game when the Kings defeated the Colorado Avalanche 3–1 during the 2020 NHL Stadium Series.
 The game was played at Falcon Stadium in Colorado Springs, Colorado.